-This section provides EMSL staff and other PNNL staff supporting the EMSL user project with information for determining when to charge non-proprietary work to the EMSL operations budget and when to charge to other projects that are using EMSL resources.
+This section provides EMSL staff and other PNNL staff supporting the EMSL user project with information for determining when to charge nonproprietary work to the EMSL operations budget and when to charge to other projects that are using EMSL resources.
 A guiding principle is that users are treated equitably with respect to charging.
 Charging user support activities to the EMSL operations budget (see below) will apply the same logic whether the user is from PNNL or is an external (non-PNNL) user.
-However, on-site users are treated differently than remote users.
-Onsite users may be charged for some support where remote users generally are not.

-EMSL defines a user in section 4.0 of this manual.
+EMSL defines a user in Section 4.0 of this manual.

-The Department of Energy's Office of Biological and Environmental Research provides programmatic funding for the operation and maintenance of EMSL as a user facility, frequently referred to as the EMSL operations budget.
-Users located at the PNNL campus are always considered onsite users for charging purposes.
+The DOE's BER provides programmatic funding for the operation and maintenance of EMSL as a user facility, frequently referred to as the EMSL operations budget.